JamesMMiller/gemini4s/CONTRIBUTING.md

 3. Include examples for new features
 4. Keep CHANGELOG.md up to date
 5. Update API reference documentation
+6. Refer to docs/API_DOCUMENTATION.md for in-depth API specifications and error handling details.

 ## Questions and Support